javaguirre/javaguirre.github.io/_posts/2019-06-10-fullfillment-webhook-dialogflow.md

 Webhooks have been on Dialogflow for a long time, but if you want to have more versatility controlling the responses, you need to use Fulfillment through a Firebase function.

-how can we upgrade from webhooks to a Firebase function without losing our webhook functionality?
+How can we upgrade from webhooks to a Firebase function without losing our webhook functionality?

 Given we had a webhook on a certain url `myurl` used by an intent, we could do the following.

-First, we'd need to set the intent in the intentMap so we can create a new handler for this intent and put our webhook on it.
+First, we need to set the intent in the intentMap so we can create a new handler for this intent and put our webhook on it.

 ...